mundorfd/olc-html-hacks/html_css_guide.md

 ![New Float Left](assets/new_float_left.png)

 ### Adding inline styles
-Without any additional styling, elements like headings and generic `div` containers will have whatever the default styles are from the `styles.css` file.
+Without any additional styling, elements like headings or paragraphs will have whatever the default styles are from the `styles.css` file.
 As we cannot edit this, we need to continue adding our styles "inline" if we want to apply things like font changes, backgrounds, and borders.

 #### Styling Heading 2
 Let's style the `h2` elements so they stand out.
 We are going to make the following changes: